Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 NRS 86.231: Exact Statutory Requirements

-Nevada Revised Statutes § 86.231 requires every LLC formed or registered in the state to maintain a registered agent who can accept service of process and official correspondence on behalf of the entity.
-This is not optional — your LLC cannot exist in Nevada without one.
+Nevada Revised Statutes § 86.231 requires every LLC formed or registered in the state to have a registered agent who must have a street address for the service of process.
+That street address is the LLC's registered office in Nevada.
+This is not optional — your LLC cannot operate in Nevada without one.
+The detailed rules about who may serve come from the Model Registered Agents Act in NRS Chapter 77, which Nevada follows.
+For an overview of every Nevada LLC obligation, see our Nevada LLC compliance hub.

 Individual Registered Agent